Curstantine/Riba/lib/settings/README.md

 -   Id is auto-incremented and the model itself is replaced by an unchangeable `key`.
 -   'getByKey` should be used to query from Isar.
+-   `static const isarKey` should be populated with same `key` to expose to the rest of the app.

 As an example, `CoverCacheSettings` is unique per collection: